-Reset View Settings - Resets the viewport settings to the default setting detected.
+Reset View Settings - Resets the viewport settings to the default setting imaging data for RF noise and anatomical motion which will stop laser delivery when detected.
 When selected the dialogue box (image right) will be displayed requiring the user acknowledge DMAX is disabled.